jwhiters/getting_and_cleaning_data_project/README.md

 5. Creates a second independent tidy data set with the average of each variable for each activity and each subject.

 ### Additional Information
-You will find additional informatio about the variables, dta, and transformations in the CodeBook.md file.
+You will find additional informatio about the variables, data, and transformations in the CodeBook.md file.